 Now we have seen this same technology used within information stealing malware like Emotet and Trickbot, making them difficult to completely remove if the infection is not contained in a timely manner.
-Expect the next generation of 'worms' to be faster, stealthier and likely come equipped with a swiss army knife of nefarious functionality.
+Expect the next generation of 'worms' to be faster, stealthier and likely come with a swiss army knife of nefarious functionality.

 The best targets for these types of threats are groups of networked computers, which you most commonly find within businesses.
-Due to the higher ransom demand possible, the value of the information being stolen, and the ease of spreading an infection with modern malware businesses will be the focus of attacks, unless there are solid security solutions deployed to stop it, these infections will spread at alarming rates.
+Due to the higher ransom demand possible, the value of the information being stolen and the ease of spreading an infection with modern malware, tomorrows malware, at least the real dangerous stuff, is going to be very focused on infecting businesses and once an infection happens, unless there are solid security solutions deployed to stop it, the infection will spread at alarming rates.